 The service learning community is key to communicating valuescience.
 With it Magicians provide an integrated example of how people can shape satisfying work and home lives by weaving together ideas and practices studied, taught, and applied through other Magic programs.
 We take satisfaction in the many compliments we receive from thoughtful observers who laud us for “walking our talk.”

-Buildings, including one residence renovated in 2000 and a newly-constructed one occupied in 2015, and designed and built to evidence ecological sensibility, comprise approximately 8,000 square feet.
+Buildings comprise approximately 8,000 square feet.
+We renovated one residence in 2000.
+In 2015, we occupied another, newly-constructed and designed and built to evidence ecological sensibility.
 On-site facilities include an office, a workshop, gym, and music practice and recreation rooms.

 Five resident fellows with tenures of ten to more than forty years guide the community.
 Ten to fifteen other residents learn and serve with benefit of their experience.
 Together these Magicians welcome a steady stream of short-term resident interns and day visitors diverse in age and experience.
 Despite rigorous selection standards, qualified applicants to the residential service learning community substantially exceed the number we are able to accommodate.